 Where research emphasizes producing scientific knowledge, processes of knowledge and information synthesis are often somewhat separate from decision-making processes.
 By contrast, Indigenous and local knowledge systems often integrate knowledge and practice (Agrawal, 1995).
 The separation of knowledge and information synthesis and decision-making may allow scientists to adopt a greater stance of impartiality, providing scientific advice by attempting to create a separation from the politics of decision-making.
 However, some argue that all scientists are effectively advocates in their role as citizens, and the more important consideration is to address values or biases in a more transparent and justified way (Nelson & Vucetich, 2009, Wilhere, 2012).
 Even though partiality is not actively pursued by scientists, it may be inherent in their choices concerning of how, where and why they conduct their studies (Wheeler et al., 2019).
 In any mode of linking knowledge and information gathering to decision-making, knowledge holders including scientists might adopt a range of roles and should ensure this is transparent and matched to the needs of the context and those of the knowledge holder (Crouzat et al. 2018).

 Integration of knowledge and decision-making is common through practice within communities.
 Molnàr et al. (2020, this feature), demonstrate how herders integrate knowledge of cattle foraging preferences in to their herding practice and to alter grazing behaviour through their traditional practices, thereby reducing the grazing pressure on more desired patches and redirecting grazing to less desired patches, creating conservation benefits.
 Hausner et al. (2020 this feature), also highlight that in Norway, Sàmi knowledge of reindeer herding systems is incorporated quite directly into local decision-making.
-Sàmi herders report their use of pastures as well as perceived threats to their herding practice, the resulting local plans can be used as a tool to protect Sàmi lands from competing land uses.
+Sàmi herders report their knowledge of landscape characteristics, and the resulting local plans can be used as a tool to protect Sàmi lands from competing land uses.
 However, disjuncts still remain between the knowledge made available by Sàmi herders and that which is used in decision-making, particularly outside core Sàmi areas (Hausner et al. 2020, this feature).
 As processes of knowledge gathering shift toward more social-ecological perspectives and greater collaboration with Indigenous and local people, perspectives appear to shift toward more integrated knowledge generation, synthesis and decision-making mechanisms of biocultural conservation such as community-based conservation, integrated conservation and development programmes and comanagement (Gavin et al., 2015) and ecosystem-based adaptation (Hausner et al. 2020, this feature).

 Measuring success

 Just as the information and knowledge used to inform decision-making becomes more expansive, incorporating multiple systems of values and knowledge systems, so too should the indicators of success.
 For example, in fisheries co-management, indicators include process indicators that relate to participation, conflict, rule compliance and control over resources and outcome indicators that both relate to biodiversity and human wellbeing (Evans et al., 2011).
 Such indicators may be integrated into approaches such as biocultural conservation which involve both in-situ and ex-situ knowledge production (Sterling et al., 2017).
-While win-win solutions to addressing the needs of multiple parties are always an aim, there will also be situations where trade-offs are necessary, and measuring of success must identify who the implications
+While win-win solutions to addressing the needs of multiple parties are always an aim, there will also be situations where trade-offs are necessary, and measuring of success must identify costs and benefits, this nature and to whom the accrue as a result of solutions to these trade-offs.

-Concluding remarks: Tailoring approaches to contexts
+Tailoring approaches to contexts